By W.R. (Bat) Masterson in 1907

 Was Known as a “White Indian”

-Luke was a little fellow, so to speak, about five feet, six inches in height, and weighing in the neighborhood of one hundred and forty pounds.
-It was a small package, but one of great dynamic force.
-In this connection, it will not be out of order for me to state that, though of small build, it required a 7 1/8 hat to fit his well-shaped, round head.
-At the time he left his father’s ranch in western Texas, where he had been occupied as a cowboy in the middle seventies, for the Red Cloud Agency in South Dakota, he was nothing more than a white Indian.
+Luke was a little fellow, so to speak, about five feet, six inches in height and weighing in the neighborhood of one hundred and forty pounds.
+It was a small package but one of great dynamic force.
+In this connection, it will not be out of order for me to state that, though of slight build, it required a 7 1/8 hat to fit his well-shaped, round head.
+When he left his father’s ranch in western Texas, where he had been occupied as a cowboy in the middle seventies, for the Red Cloud Agency in South Dakota, he was nothing more than a white Indian.
 That is, he was an Indian in every respect except color.
-And, as nearly all of our American Indians living west of the Missouri River in those days were both wild and hostile and on the warpath most of the time, a fair idea of Luke Short may be gleaned from this statement.
+And, as nearly all of our American Indians living west of the Missouri River in those days were wild and hostile and on the warpath most of the time, a fair idea of Luke Short may be gleaned from this statement.
 Luke had received none of the advantages of a school in his younger days; he could hardly write his name legibly.
-It was, indeed, doubtful if he had ever seen a schoolhouse until he reached man’s estate.
+Indeed, it was doubtful if he had ever seen a schoolhouse until he reached man’s estate.
 But he could ride a bronco and throw a lariat; he could shoot both fast and straight and was not afraid.

-He had no sooner reached the northern boundary line of Nebraska, hard by the Sioux Indian Reservation, than he established what he was pleased to call a “trading ranch.”
+He had no sooner reached Nebraska’s northern boundary line, hard by the Sioux Indian Reservation, than he established what he was pleased to call a “trading ranch.”

 Uncle Sam Objects to His Business

-The military commander at Omaha soon had a company of United States cavalry after Short, and, as he had no notice of such a move being made against him, he was soon a prisoner in the hands of the government authorities.
-He was alone in his little dugout, cooking his dinner, when the soldiers arrived.
+The military commander at Omaha soon had a company of United States cavalry after Short.
+As he had no notice of such a move being made against him, he was soon a prisoner in the hands of the government authorities.
+When the soldiers arrived, he was alone in his little dugout, cooking his dinner.
 He was told that he was a prisoner, by order of the government, for having unlawfully traded whiskey to the Indians.

-“I have nothing that I care to take along,” Luke replied, “excepting what I have on;” and as that mostly consisted of a pair of Colt’s pistols and a belt of cartridges, the officer soon had them in his custody.
+“I have nothing that I care to take along,” Luke replied, “excepting what I have on,” and as that mainly consisted of a pair of Colt pistols and a belt of cartridges, the officer soon had them in his custody.